feiphoon/ner-pipeline/src/F_synthesise_annotated_abstracts/README.md

 # F: Synthesise annotated abstracts

-- What:
+What:
-    - Train and validation sets in
+- Train and validation sets at `data/processed/synthesised_abstracts_for_ner/2021-12-02-23-46-50`
-    - Name mappings in
+- Name mappings at `data/reference/mpns_v8/mpns_name_mappings/v5`
-    - Name mappings stratified to give a good base and balance of scientific to non-scientific name type mappings.
+- Name mappings are stratified to give a good base and balance of types of scientific names (i.e. Plants, Synonyms and Sci-cited Medicinal names).
 The previous stage produced over 3 million name mappings to work with.
 - The volume of abstracts multiplied given a bunch of name mappings, out.
 - Replace the labels in the annotated data with new entities.